 Here’s the process I use for making media for my handmade watercolor paints.
 There are likely more precise ways to do this, but it’s the method I use that works for me.
 To see paintings I’ve done using my handmade watercolors, visit my online gallery at PaleoPaints.com.
-Any derivative artworks (prints, stationary, etc. can be found at my Etsy shop).
+Originals and any derivative artworks (paints, prints, stationary, etc.) can be found at my Online shop).

 Ingredients for Making Media

 Some of the other recipes I found online that I’ve tried gave me sticky paints that took a very long time to dry.